 Personally, my major interests are in learning skills and teaching exercises that develop historical and ecological awareness, compassion for other creatures in their ecosystems, and creativity in expression.
 Having grown up Jewish, I use the lattice of Jewish tradition and the socially and environmentally responsible values of derekh eretz (courtesy and consideration) to advance these goals.
 Besides planning, I like to think about mythology, role playing games, magical realism, obscure symbolism, and other ephemera that reveal their relevance in mysterious epiphanies.

 I received my Masters degree in Community planning from the University of Cincinnati in 2004.
 Following graduate school, I published a book based on the subject of my thesis, the planning and environmental history of a neighborhood of Cincinnati called Bond Hill.
-The book was published under an Attribution-ShareAlike creative commons license and is available as a free pdf download.
-The book can also be ordered in print from the online, on-demand printer, lulu.com.
+The book was published under the Creative Commons Attribution-ShareAlike open content license and is also available as a free (gratis) PDF download, but if you prefer a printed copy you can purchase one from lulu.com.

 My first year after school, I served as a researcher and program assistant to Peter Harnik at the Center for City Park Excellence, a think tank of the Trust for Public Land in Washington, DC, that provides basic research on urban park systems.
 Following hurricanes Katrina and Rita in the Fall of 2005, I moved to Louisiana and worked to provide planning support for city, parish, and regional planning initiatives.
 At the end of 2008, I left Louisiana and returned to Philadelphia.